API Documentation comes in a variety of forms. You can find it in

 That said, these docs are incredibly boring.

-Yes, tell you how to use the tool but they don’t tell you why.
+Yes, they tell you how to use the API but they don’t tell you why you should case.
 They don’t have any color or opinion woven throughout them to make a case for or against any particular approach.
-Since this is targeted at the developers building on your API, that may be okay but here’s a poorly-kept secret: The API provider is probably the expert in the space and definitely the expert on their API.
-Therefore, they should probably give us tips and suggestions on how to be successful.
+Since this is targeted at the developers building on your API, that may be okay but here’s the problem: The API provider is probably the expert in the space and definitely the expert on their API.
+Therefore, they should give us tips and suggestions on how to be successful instead of hoping we figure it out.

 When we do this in our documentation, it gets beyond the technology and implementation details and we have the opportunity to speak to specific use cases and personalize it.
 That’s when people remember it.
-At some point, that may link back to our brand and strategy, but that’s another post.
+At an expert level, they should build from and have threads from our overall brand and strategy, but that’s another post.
 (No, literally it is another post.
 Read that next!)

 But remember the Storytelling style has to supplement the Descriptive, it can’t stand on its own.
 We need both to get work done.

-The prescriptive style is somewhere in the middle.
-It’s where we get into “best practices” and “recommended approaches” but most people actively avoid this style.
-While I don’t have formal data to back this up, I suspect it’s because no one likes being told “you’re doing it wrong” and companies don’t like hearing “this doesn’t work for my requirements!”
-It’s the worst of both worlds.
+The prescriptive style is the middle ground where we get into “best practices” and “recommended approaches” but most people actively avoid this style.
+While I don’t have formal data to back this up, I suspect it’s because we don’t like being told how to do something, so we assume no one else wants to be told either.
+It’s even worse if we have to say “you’re doing it wrong” or we simply can’t support that team’s use case.
+It feels like the worst of all worlds!

 This is your chance to show me you understand my problem and how to solve it.
 When I decide to